zhekai-jiang/zhekai-jiang.github.io/about.md

 **Funded by** EPFL Scholarship of Excellence and [McGill Schull--Yang International Experience Award](https://www.mcgill.ca/iea/)

 **[Sudokube](https://infoscience.epfl.ch/record/292499): an online analytical processing (OLAP) database system based on high-dimensional data cubes**

-* Researching, implementing, and experimenting, in Scala, variants of iterative proportional fitting with probabilistic graphical models, as part of the core query engine, to efficiently approximate query results from partially materialized data cubes.
+* Researching on algorithms based on probabilistic graphical models for marginal problems with maximum-entropy constraint optimization, to be integrated into the core query engine to efficiently approximate results of analytic queries with aggregation operations using partially materialized pre-computed data cubes
+* Implemented existing variants of the iterative proportional fitting algorithm in Scala; proposing and implementing new heuristic variants of the algorithm in Scala as optimizations
+* Implement experimenters in Scala, execute experiments on remote Linux servers, plot diagrams using Python scripts, and analyze performance in terms of accuracy and efficiency of approximation among all variants and existing solvers

+**Root cause analysis in realistic semi-quantitative simulations**
+* Researching on logic-based principles to define, represent, and reason about causality and formalizing potential applications to the root cause analysis for events in semi-quantitative simulations of real-world scenarios

 ### Research Assistant

 **Critical Software Intensive Systems Group, McGill University**, Montréal, Canada
-May 2021 -- Present
+May 2020 -- Present

 **Supervisor**: [Professor Dániel Varró](https://www.mcgill.ca/ece/daniel-varro)

 **[Refinery](https://github.com/graphs4value/refinery): an efficient graph solver to generate consistent, well-formed models based on partial models**
-* Developing the online service to visualize partial models and the process of model generation in real time, based on [a novel specification language](http://www.jot.fm/contents/issue_2020_03/article12.html) Problem, using React, D3, and Xtext web editor supports, in TypeScript and Java.
+* Based on [a novel specification language](http://www.jot.fm/contents/issue_2020_03/article12.html) Problem, developing the online service to visualize partial models and the process of model generation in real time, using React, D3, and Xtext web editor supports, in TypeScript and Java
-* Applicable to automated synthesis of test data and feature modelling for critical and cyber-physical systems.
+* Applicable to automated synthesis of test data and feature modelling for critical and cyber-physical systems

-**Using force-directed graph layout to solve and visualize models with constraints**
+**Applying force-directed graph layout to solve and visualize models with constraints**
-* Implemented a force-directed layout algorithm in Python to solve models with constraints and generate models of test cases involving objects in the surrounding environment in the context of autonomous driving.
+* Implemented a force-directed layout algorithm in Python to solve models with constraints and generate models of test cases involving objects in the surrounding environment in the context of autonomous driving
-* Potentially applicable to automatic generation of test cases for systems involving similar realistic graphical environments.
+* Potentially applicable to automatic generation of test cases for systems involving similar realistic graphical environments

-**Design space exploration**
+**Public transit hub connection planning by design space exploration**
-* Applied the VIATRA Design Space Exploration (VIATRA-DSE) Framework and the VIATRA Query Language (VQL) for connection planning at public transit hubs as a case study.
+* Identified problem and designed meta model of the problem domain using [Ecore](https://wiki.eclipse.org/Ecore) in the [Eclipse Modeling Framework (EMF)](https://wiki.eclipse.org/EMF)
+* Specified constraints, objectives, and transformations as graph model patterns using the [VIATRA Query Language (VQL)](https://www.eclipse.org/viatra/documentation/query-language.html)
+* Generated code from models, implemented setup process, specified search strategies, and executed design space exploration in Java with the [VIATRA Design Space Exploration (VIATRA-DSE) Framework](https://wiki.eclipse.org/VIATRA/DSE)

 ## Teaching Experiences